Battle for Height 776: Battle

 The goal of a regimental combat group task force of the Russian Airborne Troops (VDV) tactical group in the area, based on the 104th Guards Airborne Regiment of the 76th Division and including also teams from the GRU Spetsnaz, and the elite Vympel group of the FSB, was to block an exit from a gorge, while other Russian forces attempted to encircle a large Chechen force departing the village of Ulus-Kert.
 The 6th Company, part of the regiment's 2nd Battalion, was part of this blocking force.
 The company's nominal commander was Major Sergey Molodov; however, it was actually led personally by Lieutenant Colonel Mark Yevtyukhin, commander of the entire battalion.
 With him were a reconnaissance platoon and an artillery forward observer team led by Captain Viktor Romanov.

 At dawn of 29 February, in dense fog, the Russians were surprised by a large-scale Chechen breakthrough and were attacked from their rear by a reconnaissance group of about 20 rebel fighters, soon joined by many more who then had them surrounded.
 After suffering heavy losses (including the death of Major Molodov) from the initial ambush, the rest of the Russians retreated to a hilltop designated Height 776, where they hastily dug defensive positions.
 They received fire support, including from the regimental artillery battalion's 2S9 Nona self-propelled 120 mm mortars; however, a pair of Mil Mi-24 attack helicopters reportedly turned back after being shot at en route.
 The only Russian reinforcement that made it to Height 776 were 14 men of the 4th Company's third platoon, personally led by the battalion's deputy commander, Major Alexander Dostavalov.
-Attempts by the 1st and 3rd Companies, as well as the rest of the 4th Company, to rescue their surrounded comrades or to stop the breakthrough were largely unsuccessful.
-Eventually, badly wounded Captain Romanov allegedly called for fire support on his own position before being overrun in the final Chechen attack.
+Attempts by the 1st and 3rd Companies, as well as the rest of the 4th Company, to rescue their surrounded comrades or to stop the breakthrough were unsuccessful.
+Eventually, seriously wounded Captain Romanov called for fire support on his own position before being overrun in the final Chechen attack.
 According to the Russians, 84 of their soldiers were killed in combat at Height 776, including all of the officers.
-Only six rank-and-file soldiers survived the battle, four of them injured.
+Only six rank-and-file soldiers survived the battle, four of them seriously injured.